lcnde/rubyonrails-reactjs-whereiswaldo/README.md

 The user is creating using Async javascript.
 With the fetch api a post request is submitted to the server.
 Rails will automatically understands to assign the request body to params because the request headers contain 'application/json'.
 Also an authenticity token is passed.
 Without it Rails will not accept user inputs.

+Edit:
+There is a single component for all levels.
+When you click a level from the Home, the state will update beased on which level you click.
+The Level component will display the level based on what level is saved inside the state.
+When the Home component mounts, the level is removed from the state.
+The username is saved inside the State inside the App component, so it is potentially available globally, but the main use of it is inside the Header and Score.

 # Database Tables

 (waldo wenda odlaw wizard)